 International Waters is defined as beyond 12 nautical miles of any body of water surrounding a nation and not governed by any sovereign laws.
 But hold your skipper outfit though.
-Although this is deemed as lawless waters, the Convention on the High Seas takes over.
+Although this is often regarded as lawless waters, the Convention on the High Seas takes over.
 This ensures piracy is illegal as well as murder.
 Anyone caught doing an illegal act will be tried under Admiralty Law.

 3. Western Territory of Afghanistan

-5. Slab City
+5. Slab City, California

-5. Slab City is not far from civilization.
+Slab City is not far from civilization.
 It is just a hundred miles east of San Diego.
 It is a free alternative living community that was a World War 2 base, Marine Barracks Camp.
 The name Slab City was coined from the concrete slabs that were the remains of the military base after it was abandoned.
 One reason for living in the community is poverty.
-But for some, the feeling of freedom from rules and ordinances is a good reason to stay and take up permanent residence
+But for some, the feeling of freedom from rules and ordinances is a good reason to stay and take up permanent residence.